SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/sf/java/signaling/signaling.rst

         <hlm:notifierListRef refid="customNotifier" />
     </hlm:signalInput>

-This will run all notifier from the customNotifier configuration then fail the build.
+This will run all notifiers from the customNotifier configuration then fail the build.

 .. code-block:: xml

     <hlm:signalInput id="customSignalInput" failbuild="defer"/>

-This will defer the failure at the end of the build, no notifier will be run.
+This will defer the failure to the end of the build, no notifier will be run.

 notifierList
 ............